Klosmi/html-basics/JS-basic.md

 ​​//      constructor: function Color(r, g, b)   //← the RGB method is defined on the prototype
 ```
 *We can __add different methods to the__ `Color` __[prototype](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#object-prototype---introduction-to-oop)__: we define that method __outside of the constructor function__ (outside of the `function Color(r,g,b){...}`).*
-*So so that the methods are only defined once (rather than on each individial color as in the factory function ).*
+*So that the methods are only defined once (rather than on each individial color as in the factory function ).*

 *Also, we can have several color obejcts*
 ```